amibeuret/spindle/README.md

 recorded EEG/EMG/EOG data.
 It replicates and extends on top of the [Spindle method](https://sleeplearning.ethz.ch).

+### Updates
+* **10.08.2023** This code base was last modified on May 7 2021 and was an attempt to replicate the paper's results as close as possible in _Pytorch_.
+A very similar implementation is used in the website.

 ## Installation
 First make a new python virtual environment and then install the package using pip: